Community and Heritage

 Beaches are great places for communities to come together and work hard to benefit the whole area.
 The Beach Award encourages beach managers to work with local communities to create safe and inviting places to visit.
 Encouraging visitors to engage with local cultural, industrial and natural heritage can bring positive change to communities and the environment.

-To meet the requirements of the Beach Awards, the following criteria relating to beach safety must be met.
+To meet the requirements of the Beach Awards, all beaches need to meet the following:

 - The Beach Operator should encourage community engagement.
 This may include supporting: